Minakshi-26/task1-/README.md

 # task1-

+\# CLI Calculator

-A simple calculator CLI app using python
+A simple command-line calculator built using Python.

+\## Features

+\- Addition, Subtraction, Multiplication, Division

+\- User-friendly input and output in terminal

+\## How to Run

+Run the Python file in terminal and follow the prompts.

+\## Made by

+Minakshi Soni